What is Cardiomyopathy?

-Cardiomyopathy can lead to heart failure, heart rhythm problems, and sudden cardiac arrest.
+Cardiomyopathy is a disease that can lead to heart failure, heart rhythm problems, or sudden cardiac arrest.
+There are several types:

 - Shortness of breath

 - Swelling in the ankles, feet and legs

 - Medications.
 Many prescription medications are available to help improve symptoms, boost heart function, and increase survival rates.

 - Surgery.
 Removing part of the thickened heart wall can lead to major improvement.
 We offer septal myectomy, an open-heart procedure to thin one wall of the heart to increase blood flow.

 - Alcohol septal ablation for hypertrophic cardiomyopathy.
 UR Medicine Cardiac Care is one of the few centers in the country that can perform this specialized procedure to remove part of the thickened wall of the heart.

 - Implantable defibrillator.
 If you’re at risk of sudden cardiac death, your cardiologist may recommend an implantable defibrillator.
 If your heart stops, a shock from the defibrillator can restore your heart’s normal rhythm.

 - Pacemaker.
 For some patients, a pacemaker can help regulate the rhythm of the heart.